bokeh/bokeh/sphinx/source/docs/user_guide/charts.rst

-As you can see, in the first three cases, we inferred the ``x`` and ``y`` labels from the pandas object, so don't need to specify them by yourself.
+As you can see, in the first three cases, we inferred the ``x`` and ``y`` labels from the received object, so don't need to specify them by yourself.
 This is done whenever possible.
 The following image shows the result:

 .. image:: /_images/charts_scatter_w_labels.png